spring-cloud/spring-cloud-kubernetes/README.md

 [![Javadocs](http://www.javadoc.io/badge/org.springframework.cloud/spring-cloud-kubernetes-archaius.svg?color=blue)](http://www.javadoc.io/doc/org.springframework.cloud/spring-cloud-kubernetes-archaius)
 [![Dependency Status](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-kubernetes-archaius/badge?style=flat)](https://www.versioneye.com/java/org.springframework.cloud:spring-cloud-kubernetes-archaius/)

-Section [ConfigMap PropertySource](#configmap-propertysource) provides a brief explanation on how to configure spring boot application via ConfigMap.
+The section [ConfigMap PropertySource](#configmap-propertysource) introduced how to configure a spring boot application via `Kubernetes ConfigMap` containing your configuration properties file.

-This approach will aid in creating the configuration properties objects that will be passed in our application.
-If our application is using Archaius it will indirectly benefit by it.
+If you prefer to use the configuration management library [NetFlix Archaius](https://github.com/Netflix/archaius/wiki) instead of using the Spring application.properties|"yaml file, then you can also leverage the `ConfigMap feature` by using the [spring-cloud-kubernetes-archaius](spring-cloud-kubernetes-archaius/pom.xml) project.

-An alternative approach that provides more direct Archaius support without getting in the way of spring configuration properties by using [spring-cloud-kubernetes-archaius](spring-cloud-kubernetes-archaius/pom.xml) that is part of the Netflix starter.
+To use it, add the following starter `spring-cloud-starter-kubernetes-all` to yiur pom file definition.

-This module allows you to annotate your application with the `@ArchaiusConfigMapSource` and archaius will automatically use the configmap as a watched source *(get notification on changes)*.
+This module allows you to annotate your application with the `@ArchaiusConfigMapSource` and archaius will automatically use the `Kubernetes configmap` as a watched source *(get notification on changes)*.

 ---
 ### Troubleshooting